nus-cs3281/2018/students/yongZhiYuan/resume.md

 *Responsibilities:*<br>

 * Worked on Addressbook-Level4, a Java application used to teach NUS Computer Science (CS) students about Software Engineering.
 This is a compulsory module for all NUS CS students.
 As a result, this project demands high standards of code quality, and working on this project taught me how to write quality code, and I became familiar with Software Engineering patterns.
-* Mentored a student under the Google Summer of Code program by doing code reviews and discussing how to improve on the existing architecture.
+* Mentored a student under the Google Summer of Code program and guided new contributors by discussing with them on how to improve on the existing code architecture and reviewing their code.
-* Wrote missing unit, integration and system tests to decrease the likelihood of bugs in the code base.
+* Wrote missing unit, integration and system tests, increasing test coverage from 90% to 92%.
-* Designed and wrote code to implement new features such as allowing the user to undo and redo previously executed commands as part of fulfilling a user story.
+* Designed and wrote code to implement new features such as allowing the user to undo and redo their actions.
-* Continued working on this project after the internship as part of Independent Project (module code: CP3106, Aug.2017 - Nov.2017).
-* Estimated contribution: 8.5k LoC, 84 PRs merged
+* Continued contributing after the internship stint till today.
+Estimated contribution: 14.4kLoC, 88PRs merged.

 ---